WorldFAIR Final Policy Brief (Deliverable D1.4)

 WP03 activities are coordinated through the International Union of Pure and Applied Chemistry (IUPAC), the world authority on chemical nomenclature and terminology that constitute a common global language for communicating chemistry.
 In the context of the formal IUPAC process for reviewing and adopting consensus standards in chemistry, this work should be regarded as provisional guidance.
 Complete review and adoption of standards through IUPAC to reach the status of “Recommendation,” which has a specific meaning in the IUPAC lexicon, will occur after WP03 is complete.

-Nanomaterials Domain-Specific FAIRification Mapping (D4.1)
+Nanomaterials Domain-Specific FAIRification Mapping (Deliverable 4.1)

 Authors: Lynch, Iseult; Afantitis, Antreas; Exner, Thomas; Papadiamantis, Anastasios